Next: conditions assertion, Previous: conditions failure, Up: conditions [Contents][Index]

 Set the parent of the descriptor referenced by D to the descriptor of the

-exceptional–condition object–type cctests_condition_expected_failure_t
+exceptional–condition object–type cctests_condition_expected_failure_t.

 Initialisation function for the condition object.
 This function is meant to be called from the

-initialisation function of sub–types of cctests_condition_expected_failure_t
+initialisation function of sub–types of cctests_condition_expected_failure_t.

-if C if of type cctests_condition_expected_failure_t
+Return true if C if of type cctests_condition_expected_failure_t; otherwise

-return false
+return false.

-we can copy the code in the files:
+To define a sub–type of cctests_condition_expected_failure_t we can copy the code in the files:

 condition-expected-failure-subtype.c condition-expected-failure-subtype-headear.h condition-expected-failure-subtype-body.c